 This article only refers to the hosting of websites.
 Should you be interested in your own virtual server, please refer to the article Server Hosting.

 Websites hosted by ZID are set at a standard of a 10 GB web space and a *.uni-ak.ac.at domain.
 On request, we can arrange for other domains, however, for this we will need information regarding your cost center.
 In addition, we need a substantiated rationale as to why you require a *.ac.at domain.

-We recommend that your request mail with the reference: “Requesting a Webhosting Domain yourdomainname.uni-ak.ac.at” addressed to: email@example.com would also give us the information which CMS (standard: WordPress) we may pre-install for you.
-This would save you having to deal with this step of an application installation yourselves.
+We recommend that you send your request mail with the reference: “Requesting a Webhosting Domain yourdomainname.uni-ak.ac.at” addressed to: email@example.com and also give us the information which CMS (standard: WordPress) we may pre-install for you.
+This would save you from having to deal with the step of an application installation yourselves.
 Should you not wish to use a standard WordPress, please let us know in your request mail which CMS you would like to use so that we can check for you whether the intended CMS is compatible with our webhosting platform.

 Maintenance and updates of the website are your own responsibility.
 Central Computing Services (ZID) only provide the web space including the DNS entry (*.uni-ak.ac.at domain).